TwilioQuest/twilioquest-api-academy/levels/lovelace_tower/objectives/api-01-local-function/description.md

 </ul>
 </div>

-Before we jump into working with Web APIs let's try interacting with a function locally.
+Before we jump into working with Web APIs let's remind ourselves about local APIs provided by libraries, as functions and objects.
 For this, we'll use the `String.replaceAll` method to replace all instances of a particular string with something else.

 For example: